danielcregg/aws-cli-lamp-script/README.md

 # AWS LAMP Stack Automated Deployment Script

 ## Overview
 This bash script automates the deployment of a complete LAMP stack environment on AWS using the AWS CLI.
-It's designed to run in AWS CloudShell and provides a modular installation approach with various optional components.
+It's designed to run in the AWS CloudShell or any bash terminal with AWS CLI installed.
+It provides a modular installation approach with various optional components.

 ## Features
 - **Base Installation**
   - Ubuntu Server 22.04 LTS
-  - Apache2 web server
-  - MySQL database server
-  - PHP runtime

 - **Optional Components**
   - SFTP Access with root login